AXE-00/Speedybite-Food-Delivery-Service-Application/README.md

 * **Clone the project or clone your own forked project**

-- **Run the compose.yml for backend if you have docker OR run each microservice separately after creating and configuring application.properties**
+- **Run the compose.yml for the backend if you have docker OR run each microservice separately after creating and configuring application.properties**
-- **Run docker-compose.yml for frontend if you have docker OR go into you frontend directory from a terminal and type:**
+- **Run docker-compose.yml for frontend if you have docker OR go into your frontend directory from a terminal and type:**

 ```
  npm install latest